 - Club soda, chilled, to top

-Add all the ingredients except the soda to a shaker with ice and shake until well-chilled.
+Add all ingredients except the club soda into a shaker with ice and shake until well-chilled.

 Strain into a highball glass filled with fresh ice.